If you want to run for Mayor, then this article is for you.

 While endorsements can help indicate what you stand for to the locals, it is equally important to make the information freely available to voters who actively go looking for your policies.
 A campaign website can help you do that, especially if you create a separate page listing the policies and issues you are running on.

-Make sure the message you convey is relatable by:
+Make sure the message you convey to run for mayor is relatable by:

 - Addressing current problems